PCOS: From symptoms to self-advocacy. Get the handbook

 Perimenopause

 Perimenopause is the transitional period before your body reaches menopause.
-It is usually seen in women 45-55 years old, although it could happen sooner or later.
+It is typically seen in women aged 45-55 years old, although it can occur at a younger or older age.

 One of the most common symptoms of perimenopause is irregular periods.
-This may cause your period to come earlier or later than you expect.
+This may cause your period to occur earlier or later than expected.

-This is due to massive hormone fluctuations during this time.
-Your FSH and LH increase and your estrogen and progesterone decrease.
-This can make your cycles shorter or longer and can cause your flow to be heavier or lighter.
+This is due to the massive hormone fluctuations that occur during this time.
+Your FSH and LH increase, and your estrogen and progesterone decrease.
+This can cause your cycles to be shorter or longer, and may result in heavier or lighter menstrual flow.

 • Hot flashes